bkzk/minja/README.md

 $ deactivate
 ```

-The zipped code in minja.bin can be easiy copy to your /usr/local/bin directory as long you installed required modules in system paths.
-When you use a minja.bin you may want to export PYTHONPATH where the libs are installed.
+The zipped code in minja.bin can be easily copied to your /usr/local/bin directory as long you have installed all the required modules in system paths.
+When you use a minja.bin sometimes you may want to export PYTHONPATH where the libs are installed.
 Please see Issue#Missing module section